I have been asking for a Cricut for about two years now and needed my own Cricut Tips for Beginners so I started taking notes.

 While learning the dollar store and Walmart should be your best friend in finding materials and stuff to create!

 Join Facebook Cricut support groups to ask questions, get ideas, and share your designs!
-Like any new hobby, finding similar hobbyist is definitely fun!
+Like any new hobby, finding a similar hobbyist is definitely fun!